fredgibbs/fredgibbs.github.io/courses/historiography/schedule.md

 ### Narrative and Representation
-14: _Houses_, "The Question of Narrative," 204-213; Hayden White, "The Value of Narrativity in the Representation of Reality" .
+14: _Houses_, "The Question of Narrative," 204-213; Hayden White, "The Value of Narrativity in the Representation of Reality," 5-27.

-16: Hayden White, "The Fictions of Factual Representation,"" [= _Houses_, 214-229].
+16: Hayden White, "The Fictions of Factual Representation," [= _Houses_, 214-229].

 ### History of Others
 21: _Houses_, "Gender History," 253-62; Joan Scott, "Gender: A Useful Category of Historical Analysis," 1053-1075.

-23: Chakrabarty, "Postcoloniality and the Artifice of History: Who Speaks for 'Indian' Pasts?," 1-27.
+23: Dipesh Chakrabarty, "Postcoloniality and the Artifice of History: Who Speaks for 'Indian' Pasts?," 1-27.

 ### Space and Environment
-28: Charles W. J. Withers, "Place and the ‘Spatial Turn’ in Geography and in History,” 637–58.
+28: Charles W. J. Withers, "Place and the ‘Spatial Turn’ in _Geography and in History_,” 637–58.

 30: William Cronon, "The Trouble With Wilderness: Or, Getting Back to the Wrong Nature," _Environmental History_ 1, no. 1 (Jan., 1996): 7-28.

 ### Reflections
-5: Digital History TBD
+5: Digital History, TBD; Kieran Healy, "Fuck nuance," 1-13.

 7: Conclusions and Evaluations